Banner Latinobarometro

 What is the base (N) for a table?

 The base is the weighted count of valid cases after applying filters and sample selection.
-Displayed Ns refer to this base.
+The Ns displayed refer to this base.

 Why is my table slow to load?